 Example 2: Special running conditions.
-Engine coupled to a fixed pitch propeller (FPP) and without a shaft generator
+Engine coupled to fixed pitch propeller (FPP) and without shaft generator

 M Specified MCR of engine

 S Continuous service rating of engine

-O Optimising point of engine
+O Matching point of engine

 A Reference point of load diagram

-MP Specified MCR for propulsion

-SP Continuous service rating of propulsion
+MP Specified MCR for propulsionSP Continuous service rating of propulsion

+Example 2, Layout diagram for special running conditions, engine with FPP, without shaft generator

-In this example, the optimising point O has been selected more to the left than in Example 1, providing an extra engine margin for heavy running operation in heavy weather conditions.
+In this case, the matching point O has been selected more to the left than in example 1, providing an extra engine margin for heavy running operation in heavy weather conditions.
 In principle, the light running margin has been increased for this case.

-Line 1 Propeller curve through optimising point (O)

-placed to the left of line 2
+Line 1 Propeller curve through matching point (O) is equal to line 2

-Line 7 Constant power line through specified MCR (M)

-Point A Intersection between line 1 and 7
+Line 7 Constant power line through specified MCR (M) Point A Intersection between line 1 and 7